Feng Shui For Everyday: Erect A Fence

 In general, beam-itis can manifest in different ways depending on beam location.
 In an average size bedroom, having a beam across the lower half of your body while in bed is a pretty sure indicator of difficulty moving ahead.
 A beam down the middle of the bed could sever a relationship with the partner you share it with.
 Beams over your head may press into your sleeping self, and can create enough compression over time to manifest headaches and an ongoing pressured sensation.
 If you are claustrophobic it’s unlivable altogether.
 But you, by your very own (and also vertical) nature, are more life affirming than any structural expression could ever be.
 Just use this information to your advantage.

-Lynn Taylor is a senior feng shui practitioner who teaches and consults in the United States and Mexico for both business and home environments.
-She has been featured extensively on television, radio and in print.
-Send questions for this column or contact Lynn at firstname.lastname@example.org or (617) 924-4205.
+The late Lynn Taylor was a senior feng shui practitioner, teaching and consulting in the United States and Mexico for both business and home environments.